 (4) Malamutes are better-suited to homes than apartments.

 Though better-suited to apartment living than the Alaskan Malamute, the Siberian Husky is an athletic dog that loves nothing more than running.
-If you live in an apartment, only adopt a Husky if you are certain you can provide ample exercise and activity to make up for the small living space.
+If you live in an apartment, only adopt a Siberian Husky if you are certain you can provide ample exercise and activity to make up for the small living space.
 Daily walks are a great way to exercise your dog and yourself, but you would be doing this breed a disservice if you never allow a good run.
-At the same time, it is important to note that Huskies have a considerable prey drive; not only does this make them the wrong choice for households with small pets like cats, hamsters, and rabbits but it also means they should never be left to run freely, especially in urban environments where there is danger of being hit by a car.
-Huskies should only be allowed to run in enclosed spaces or while attached to a lead.
-Just like Malamutes, Huskies require a fenced-in yard.
+At the same time, it is important to note that the Siberian Husky has a considerable prey drive; not only does this make them the wrong choice for households with small pets like cats, hamsters, and rabbits but it also means the Siberian Husky should never be left to run freely, especially in urban environments where there is danger of being hit by a car.
+The Siberian Husky should only be allowed to run in enclosed spaces or while attached to a lead.
+Just like the Alaskan Malamute, the Siberian Husky requires a fenced-in yard.

-(5) Because of their high prey drive, Huskies should never be off-leash unless they are fenced-in.
+(5) Because of their high prey drive, the Siberian Husky should never be off-leash unless they are fenced-in.

 Both Malamutes and Siberians love to dig, which is something to be aware of if you are an avid gardener.
 It is often difficult to modify this behavior through training, so many owners prefer to provide their dogs with designated areas where they can dig, like sandboxes.
 Allowing the dog to dig in an acceptable area will keep the rest of your yard prim.
 Just make sure to clean their paws off before letting them in the house.